NicoHood/Hoodloader/Readme.md

 Burning Bootloader error is fixed with IDE 1.5.7 or higher (avrdude bug)!

 Using the Hoodloader on a 8u2 you need to use the Lite Version and DFU wont work.

+It seems you cannot use the official VID/PID with HID due to signed drivers!?

 Feel free to open an Issue on Github if you find a bug.
 Or message me via my [blog](http://nicohood.wordpress.com/)!